global

 Yoga Teacher

-• Has established deeper specialized knowledge or skill in two or more AYC-CE categories, including lifestyle integration
+• Has established deeper, specialized knowledge or skills in two or more AYC-CE categories, including lifestyle integration

-• Qualified to be lead faculty for Level 1, 2 and Practitioner trainings
+• Qualified to be lead faculty for Level 1, 2, Practitioner trainings and some CE

 • 10+ years of consistent teaching experience